 iPad vs. iPad Air vs iPad Pro vs iPad mini: Which should you buy?

 There's no one correct answer for every prospective iPad buyer and, given the breadth of Apple's iPad options now, there's pretty much an iPad model at every $50 increment from $300 to $1,300.
 Part of which iPad is right for you will come down to price, and part will come down to specs, though there are some key differences that may sway you one way or the other.

-If value is your main driver, then the entry-level iPad from 2019 should be your go-to.
-Updated in late-2019, it's plenty powerful by today's standards and its 10.2-inch display is the perfect size for those wanting to balance portability with screen real estate.
+If value is your main driver, then the entry-level iPad from 2020 should be your go-to.
+Updated only recently, it's plenty powerful by today's standards with its A12 Bionic chip and its 10.2-inch display is the perfect size for those wanting to balance portability with screen real estate.
 For day-to-day usage like email, web browsing, and content consumption, it's pretty much spot on.
 It also supports the Smart Keyboard and Apple Pencil now meaning you can even turn it into a productivity device for a lot of tasks, too.

 Many Apple observers thought Apple was just about done with the iPad mini form factor until the 5th-gen device was released in 2019.
 It had sat untouched since 2015 until then.
 The 2019 model was a huge spec bump and also added Apple Pencil support, though the price may put off some considering you can get the larger 10.2-inch iPad for considerably less.
 However, if you want the most-portable iPad, the mini cannot be beaten on that front.
 It makes for a great reading device and is powerful enough to help you get some work done in a pinch.

 We may earn a commission for purchases using our links.
 Learn more.